Family Engagement Policy and School-Home Compact

 Effective Communication with Parents

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-- Encourage all caregivers to attend an annual meeting on TBD at Pine Spring Elementary, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend an annual meeting on spring at Pine Spring Elementary, to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by attending the math and literacy nights.

 - Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as teacher communication via email, phone calls and monthly newsletters

 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.